Enver Pasha: Armistice and exile

 Faced with defeat, the Sultan dismissed Enver from his post as War Minister on 4 October 1918, while the rest of Talaat Pasha's government resigned on 14 October 1918.
 On 30 October 1918, the Ottoman Empire capitulated by signing the Armistice of Mudros.
+1-2 November 1918, he escaped to Odessa by boarding a German submarine from Arnavutköy with seven other leaders of the CUP.
+In exile they hoped to continue agitating against the Allies from abroad in the conflict which came to be known as the Turkish War of Independence.

-Two days later, the "Three Pashas" all fled into exile.
-On 1 January 1919, the new government expelled Enver Pasha from the army.
+On 1 January 1919, the new government discharged Enver Pasha from the army.
 He was tried in absentia in the Turkish Courts-Martial of 1919–20 for crimes of "plunging the country into war without a legitimate reason, forced deportation of Armenians and leaving the country without permission" and condemned to death.